SuperOfficeDocs/crmscript/docs/api-reference/classes/String/extractHtmlHead.md

 intellisense: String.extractHtmlHead
 keywords: extractHtmlHead(Bool)
 so.topic: reference
+so.yml: 1
 ---

 # String.extractHtmlHead(Bool stripTitle)

-Extracts the head content of a string containing a html document.
+Extracts the head content of a string containing an HTML document.

 If the stripTitle parameter is true, the title tag will be excluded.